“We are the Curator of Memories, in many respects.”

 OUR COLLECTIONS

-Everyone who ever passed through this part of Kentucky or called it home left a story behind.
+Everyone who ever passed through this part of Kentucky or called it home, left a story behind.
 Some are stories of courage and great achievement, others of love and everyday survival.
 The more we explore those struggles and dreams, the more we understand our own.
+That’s the beauty of storytelling through the act of preservation.

 Fine ART